 Scientists now suggest speed of light not a constant, maybe variable

-As mentioned in this previous blog, with the help of our readers I’ll be publishing new corroborations of Billy Meier’s scientific and world event related prophetic information as they are provided.
+With the help of our readers I’ll be publishing new corroborations of Billy Meier’s scientific and world event related prophetic information as they are occur and are provided.

 Meier’s earliest calculations and information correcting our understanding about the speed of light were published in Contact 119, in 1979, well before the recent theory propounded by a team of scientists from the UK and Canada.